OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 The default location of the browsers are shown in :numref:`omedit-mainwindow-browsers`.
 All browsers except for Message Browser can be docked into left or right column.
-The Messages Browser can be docked into left,right or bottom areas.
+The Messages Browser can be docked into top or bottom areas.
 If you want OMEdit to remember the new docked position of the browsers then you must enable Preserve User's GUI Customizations option, see section :ref:`omedit-settings-general`.

-Search Classes
+Filter Classes
 ~~~~~~~~~~~~~~

-To search a class click Edit->Search Classes or press keyboard
+To filter a class click Edit > Filter Classes or press keyboard
-shortcut Ctrl+Shift+F. The loaded Modelica classes can be searched by
+shortcut Ctrl+Shift+F. The loaded Modelica classes can be filtered by
 typing any part of the class name.

 Libraries Browser
 ~~~~~~~~~~~~~~~~~

-To view the Libraries Browser click View->Windows->Libraries Browser.
+To view the Libraries Browser click View > Windows > Libraries Browser.
 Shows the list of loaded Modelica classes.
 Each item of the Libraries Browser has right click menu for easy manipulation and usage of the class.
 The classes are shown in a tree structure with name and icon.
 The